Strobodov/App/readme.md

 # MyWebApp

 This webbapp is deployed via a script that's written in Bash as a demonstration of Infrastructure as a Code.
-It combines and show the power of CLI, Cloud, Linux and (docker) containers.
+It combines and shows the power of CLI, Cloud, Linux and (docker) containers.
+A version with other Cloud environments then Azure and a version based on a deployment template are still in development.

 **It is meant for demonstration purposes only.**